 Unless you’re a fan of wasting time, online sports betting is definitely the way to go.

 It seems likely that one day, online sports betting in the US will be available in every state (except Utah).
-If you reside in one of the states where online sports betting is currently illegal, it’s probably only a matter of being patient … or moving.
+However, in the meantime you will be able to bet on either Horse Racing or on Fantasy Sports, using one of the options below:

 Yes, but like all disciplines in life you have to be good at it, and the better you are, the more you will make.
 It can though, as an entry-level sports bettor, be hard to make money at first, so be patient, make use of sports betting offers and follow our sports betting tips.